plpetkov-tech/mila-portfolio/src/arts/jw.md

  - Craft Design
  - Floral Illustration
  - Handmade Graphics
-description: A packaging design inspired by the emotional scene of a sunset by the sea with a soft color palette and abstract forms
+description: A packaging design inspired by the emotional scene of a sunset by the sea with a soft color palette and abstract forms.
 ---

 A packaging design inspired by the emotional scene of a sunset by the sea with a soft color palette and abstract forms.